panta82/pagination_tester/README.md

 FROM __data__
 ```

-Programming challenge is impossible if returning native result sets and fairly easy with JSON-s (presuming a nodejs backend).
+Programming challenge is impossible if returning native result sets - `UNION ALL` must match all columns in 2 sets precisely, and how can we do that in a generic manner?
+If results are cast to JSON (as shown above), then it's fairly easy (presuming a nodejs backend).

 ### Results